Tools for Grantees

 McNamara, Carter.
 “Basic Guide to Program Evaluation (Including Outcomes Evaluation),” Authenticity Consulting, LLC.
 Available at www.managementhelp.org/evaluatn/fnl_eval.htm, accessed January 27, 2012.
 Good, concise, and easy-to-understand primer on evaluation.

 Trochim, William, M. “Research Methods Knowledge Base,” Web Center for Social Research Methods, Cornell University, 2006 Available at http://www.socialresearchmethods.net/kb/measure.php, accessed January 27, 2012.

 United Way of America.
 “Measuring Program Outcomes: A Practical Approach.”
-Available athttp://www.unitedwaystore.com/product/measuring_program_outcomes_a_practical_approach/program_film, accessed January 27, 2012.
-Can be ordered at the above website.
+Available at https://nyshealthfoundation.org/wp-content/uploads/2019/02/Meausing-Program-Outcomes_-A-Practical-Approach.pdf, accessed February 8, 2019.
 Good primer on outcome evaluation, with a wealth of tools.

 Weiss, Carol H. Evaluation: Methods for Studying Programs & Policies, Second Edition.
 New Jersey: Prentice Hall Inc., 1998.
 An excellent and very concise evaluation textbook covering the entire range of evaluation activities.

 Columbia University Center for New Media Teaching and Learning, “Types of Sampling,” Quantitative Methods in Social Sciences.
 Available at http://ccnmtl.columbia.edu/projects/qmss/samples_and_sampling/types_of_sampling.html, accessed February 8, 2019.

 New York University Blackboard Learning and Community, “What is Research Design?
 Available at www.nyu.edu/classes/bkg/methods/005847ch1.pdf, accessed February 8, 2019.